 Three elements that influence the costs of labor are the actual hourly wage, the cost of burden (employee benefits and taxes), travel and load time, and costs (if not built into your factors).

-When surveying your property take note of any steep hills, obstacles, presence of native versus non‐native plants, or any other feature that may increase the efforts of your crew or require special equipment or specialized crews.
+When surveying your property take note of any steep hills, obstacles, presence of native versus non‐native plants.
+Also look for features that may increase the efforts of your crew or require special equipment or specialized crews.

-Be sure to also consider any efficiencies that can be gained compared to your production factors – for example, extremely large sites, simple sites, or sites within close proximity to one another.
+Be sure to also consider any efficiencies that you can gain compared to your production factors.
+For example, extremely large sites, simple sites, or sites within close proximity to one another.

 4. Services & features

 Every project will have a variety of services.
-To ensure a good profit margin, each service should be priced competitively according to its demand and degree of specialization.
+To ensure a good profit margin, price each service competitively according to its demand and degree of specialization.

-Some services will offer higher profit margins while other services may be commoditized low margin services like mowing.
-It also varies as per the frequency of the service through the year.
+Some services will offer higher profit margins, while other services may be commoditized low-margin services like mowing.
+It also varies as per the frequency of the service throughout the year.